 IASA research intersects the traditional disciplines of Computer Science, Computer Engineering and Electrical Engineering.
 FRI IASA students tackle state of the art questions related to biometrics, human-computer interaction and robotics.
 The questions answered here will help give people a better quality of life, increase communication and make the world a safer place to live.

-Umur Aybars Ciftci is one of the Research Educators for Image and Acoustic Signals Analysis research stream since Spring 2019.
-He received the MSc degree in computer science from Binghamton University in 2014.
-He is currently a Ph.D. candidate in the Computer Science department of Binghamton University where he is part of the Graphics and Image Computing Laboratory.
+Dr. Umur Ciftci has been the Research Educator for Image and Acoustic Signals Analysis research stream since Spring 2019.
+He received his PhD in computer science from Binghamton University in 2021 where he was part of the Graphics and Image Computing Laboratory.
 His research interests are in computer vision, human-computer interaction and affective computing.